 GeneCards Summary for FOLR2 Gene

-FOLR2 (Folate Receptor 2 (Fetal)) is a Protein Coding gene.
-Diseases associated with FOLR2 include thiamine metabolism dysfunction syndrome 2 and neural tube defects.
+FOLR2 (Folate Receptor Beta) is a Protein Coding gene.
+Diseases associated with FOLR2 include neural tube defects and rheumatoid arthritis.
 Among its related pathways are Endocytosis.
 GO annotations related to this gene include folic acid binding and folic acid transporter activity.
-An important paralog of this gene is FOLR1.
+An important paralog of this gene is FOLR3.

 UniProtKB/Swiss-Prot for FOLR2 Gene

 Binds to folate and reduced folic acid derivatives and mediates delivery of 5-methyltetrahydrofolate and folate analogs into the interior of cells.
 Has high affinity for folate and folic acid analogs at neutral pH.
 Exposure to slightly acidic pH after receptor endocytosis triggers a conformation change that strongly reduces its affinity for folates and mediates their release.